| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Here, ‘20’ is the argument of ‘-b’ and ‘/dev/rmt0’ is the argument of ‘-f’.

-On the other hand, this old style syntax makes it difficult to match option letters with their corresponding arguments, and is often confusing.
+The old style syntax can make it difficult to match option letters with their corresponding arguments, and is often confusing.
 In the command ‘tar cvbf 20 /dev/rmt0’, for example, ‘20’ is the argument for ‘-b’, ‘/dev/rmt0’ is the argument for ‘-f’, and ‘-v’ does not have a corresponding argument.
 Even using short options like in ‘tar -c -v -b 20 -f /dev/rmt0’ is clearer, putting all arguments next to the option they pertain to.

 If you want to reorder the letters in the old option argument, be sure to reorder any corresponding argument appropriately.